memgraph/memgraph/docs/dev/lcp.md

 extra arguments to `Save` and `Load` functions.
 This is described in the next section.

-There are also cases where you always need a custom serialization code.
+There are also cases where you always need custom serialization code.
 LCP provides helper functions for abstracting some common details.
 These functions are listed further down in this document.